SalgueroRoci/OCI-Terraform-Modules/README.md

 instance_ocid = [OCID of the instance to create a custom image of and then migrate]
 ```

+NOTE: All these variables should be in strings using double quotes.
+The `private_key_path` is the path to the PEM private key generated for users.
+The `ssh_public_key` should be the actual public SSH key, not the path to it.

 These values are passed onto `vars.tf` and is mainly used in `main.tf`.

 Also, this walkthrough requires the installation of the OCI CLI.
 Please have that installed before continuing.